|Course coordinator(s)||dr. ir. HM Willemen|

 Language of instruction:

-Note: This course can not be combined in an individual programme with ORC-12803 Bio-organic Chemistry.
+Note: This course can not be combined in an individual program with ORC-12803 Organic Chemistry 1.

-The course Bio-organic Chemistry for Life Sciences gives a conveniently arranged introduction in bio-organic chemistry, with a focus on natural products.
+The course Bio-organic Chemistry for Life Sciences gives a conveniently arranged introduction in bio-organic chemistry, with a focus on natural products / bio-molecules.
 Structure and reactivity of molecules, reaction mechanisms, stereochemistry, and interactions between molecules form the backbone of this course.
 It forms a solid basis for further studies in life sciences.
 The course is composed of lectures, tutorials and a practical part.

 After successful completion of this course students are expected to be able to: